TA-DAA!

-TA-DAA! was a Malaysian English language children's television channel owned by satellite television operator Astro, alongside its sister channels PRIMEtime, Showcase Movies (now Astro Showcase), BOO, and eGG Network.
+TA-DAA! was a Malaysian English language children's television channel.
+It was owned by satellite television operator Astro, alongside its sister channels PRIMEtime, Showcase Movies (later Astro Showcase), BOO, and eGG Network.

 History

-The channel started broadcasting on 15 March 2021, replacing Disney XD which ceased broadcasting on 1 January 2021 and remains as a free preview channel until 4 April 2021, when it will become a part of the Kids Pack.
+The channel started broadcasting on 15 March 2021, replacing Disney XD, which ceased broadcasting on 1 January 2021 and remained as a free preview channel until 4 April 2021, when it became part of the Kids Pack.

-After 2 years of broadcasting, TA-DAA! ceased transmission on 1 February 2023, and was replaced by the DreamWorks Channel.
+After 2 years of broadcasting, TA-DAA! ceased transmission on 1 February 2023, and was replaced by DreamWorks Channel.